 Manufacturing

-In the eighties, people started visualizing the business processes in manufacturing in a very understandable way.
+In the eighties, people started visualizing the business processes in manufacturing very easily.
 They called this value stream mapping.

-What they did was visualize how the flow of information went through the company and next how the flow of materials went through the company.
+They did visualize how the flow of information went through the company and, next, how the flow of materials went through the company.

-With this visualization one could see where time was lost, where quality was lost, and if the price of the goods or services had increased.
+With this visualization, one could see where time was lost, quality was lost, and if the price of the goods or services had increased.

-Beware: as Business Architect you might create a big impact using Value Stream Maps
+Beware: as a Business Architect, you might create a significant impact using Value Stream Maps

-So using this visualization, one could see possibilities to reduce the time spent and reduce the loss of quality or reduce the cost made.
-Without the visualization, these possibilities were often overlooked because some were not at all obvious.
+So, using this visualization, one could see possibilities to reduce the time spent and the loss of quality or the cost made.
+These possibilities were often overlooked without the visualization because some were not obvious.

 Let us dive deeper.
-A problem in processes that are solved using Value Streams is, for example, that it takes longer to create a product that is expected by the customer and also is expected by the management of the company.
+A problem in processes that are solved using Value Streams is, for example, that it takes longer to create a product that is expected by the customer and also is expected by the company's management.

 Value Stream Maps